 \subsection{Sample-level Differentially Private Training}

-In privacy-preserving scenarios involving differential privacy (DP) BN cannot be used because calculating mini-batch statistics violates privacy-preservation rules, and is customarily replaced by GN.
-We demonstrate the utility of ANFR compared to GN in such settings using the FedPathology set-up described in Section \ref{sub:exp_settings}.
-We first train with strict sample-level privacy guarantees, employing a privacy budget of $\varepsilon$ = 1, followed by training without privacy constraints ($\varepsilon$ = $\infty$) to illustrate the privacy/utility trade-off of each model.
+In privacy-preserving scenarios involving differential privacy (DP), BN cannot be used as calculating mini-batch statistics violates privacy-preservation so it is customarily replaced by GN.
+We demonstrate the utility of ANFR in such settings using the FedPathology setup described in Section \ref{sub:exp_settings}.
+We train using DP-SGD with strict sample-level privacy guarantees: following good practices, the probability of information leakage $\delta$ is set to $0.1/|D_i|$, the noise multiplier is set to 1.1 and the gradient max norm to 1.
+We employ a privacy budget of $\varepsilon {=} 1$, followed by training without privacy constraints ($\varepsilon {=} \infty$), to illustrate the privacy/utility trade-off of each model.
 From the results presented in Table \ref{table:dp_table}, we observe that with an unrestricted privacy budget, GN and ANFR perform comparably.
 However, when a strict budget is enforced GN suffers a sharp performance decrease of 17\%, as expected following previous research \citep{klause2022}, whereas ANFR's average accuracy is reduced by only 3\%.
 ANFR's robustness under DP may be attributed to its reliance on weight standardization, which has been shown to benefit from additional regularization \citep{nfnet,fedwon} such as that provided by DP-SGD's gradient clipping and gradient noising.
 Our experiments show DP training induces a regularization effect that disproportionately benefits NF models like ANFR, an observation also reported by \citet{borja_deepmind}.
 These findings make ANFR a promising candidate for furthering development and adoption of DP training in FL, thereby enhancing the privacy of source data contributors, such as patients.